Applied research for a new model of urban freight mobility in Barcelona

 The challenges of sustainable mobility

-There are many challenges to achieve the objectives proposed to achieve good management of sustainable urban centers: urban planning, urban planning and design favorable to sustainable mobility, traffic management and pacification, shared use of the car, renewable energies in the public transport, mobility between the metropolitan region and the municipality of Barcelona, etc. It is a very positive fact for the city of Barcelona to be one of the most powerful logistics hubs in the Mediterranean, and the management of the port, the airport and the different logistics areas of the city are a management challenge in the field of mobility .
-The emergence of e-commerce or electronic commerce is one of the factors causing the strong increase in the flow of goods in cities.
-According to Nasdaq, 95% of all purchases will be made through electronic commerce by 2040, a fact that is definitely already transforming the logistics structure of cities.
-These new online shopping habits not only generate an increase in demand, but also incorporate new actors in the distribution chain and a new demander profile (individuals and their coexistence core).
-Traditional players have tended to transform their business model in order to adapt to new market trends.
+There are many challenges to achieving the objectives proposed to achieve good management of sustainable urban centers: urban planning, planning and urban design favorable to sustainable mobility, traffic management and pacification, car sharing, renewable energies in public transport, mobility between the metropolitan region and the municipality of Barcelona, etc. It is a very positive fact for the city of Barcelona to be one of the most powerful logistics hubs in the Mediterranean, and the management of the port, airport and the different logistics areas of the city are a management challenge in the field of mobility.
+The emergence of e -commerce or electronic commerce is one of the factors causing the strong increase in the flow of goods in cities.
+According to Nasdaq , 95% of all purchases will be made through e-commerce by the year 2040, a fact that is definitely already transforming the logistics structure of cities.
+These new online shopping habits not only generate an increase in demand, but also incorporate new actors in the distribution chain and a new profile of demander (individuals and their core community).
+Traditional actors have tended to transform their business model in order to adapt to new market trends.

-These challenges are a small example of everything that the industrial doctorate project, led by Barcelona City Council and the Universitat Politècnica de Catalunya, aims to address in order to find a solution.
-The team is made up of researcher Imma Ribas, the deputy manager of Infrastructure and Urban Coordination of Barcelona City Council Manuel Valdés López and PhD student Maria Savall.
-His collaborative research work focuses on the city of Barcelona, with a mobility model in the midst of a radical transformation process.
-According to the data of his study, the old model based on indiscriminate use of the private vehicle has generated negative externalities with which the city cannot live: pollution, road insecurity and the excessive occupation of public space.
-Other factors such as the climate emergency situation, the annual number of traffic accidents, or the need for public space for activities that bring considerable value to the citizen, make the transformation of the mobility model a priority for the council current county Barcelona City Council's new Urban Mobility Plan (2019-2024) has as its main objectives to reduce accidents associated with mobility, and to increase safe, sustainable, healthy, equitable and intelligent mobility.
+These challenges are a small example of everything that the industrial doctoral project, led by the Barcelona City Council and the Polytechnic University of Catalonia, aims to address to find a solution.
+The team is made up of researcher Imma Ribas, the deputy manager of Infrastructure and Urban Coordination of the Barcelona City Council Manuel ValdĆ©s López and doctoral student Maria Savall.
+Their collaborative research work focuses on the city of Barcelona, with a mobility model in the midst of a radical transformation process.
+According to the data from their study, the old model based on indiscriminate use of private vehicles has generated negative externalities that the city cannot live with: pollution, road safety and excessive occupation of public space.
+Other factors such as the climate emergency situation, the annual number of traffic accidents, or the need for public space for activities that provide considerable value to citizens, make the transformation of the mobility model a priority for the current county council.
+The new Urban Mobility Plan of the Barcelona City Council (2019-2024) has as its main objectives to reduce accidents associated with mobility, and increase safe, sustainable, healthy, equitable and intelligent mobility.

 Photo by Benjamin Voros on Unsplash

-When we talk about mobility within the framework of this applied research in Barcelona, we must consider two large groups of mobility: the mobility of people and the mobility of goods.
-In order to achieve sustainable mobility of people, as the research team explains, the population must be made aware to use public transport and thus achieve a reduction in the use of private cars.
-On the other hand, with regard to the mobility of goods, the project considers it necessary to replace polluting vehicles with sustainable vehicles and to optimize their use.
-The Urban Distribution of Goods (DUM) supports the distribution of basic services for the urban population, the development of urban metabolism and the city's economy.
-According to the conclusions of their research, the team considers that the DUM activity tends to be approached in a fragmented and reactive way, the fact is that to define a DUM policy, the involvement of different areas of the City Council and the city: mobility, infrastructures, town planning, economy, commerce, Urban Guard and environment.
+When we talk about mobility in the framework of this applied research in Barcelona, we must consider two large groups of mobility: people's mobility and goods' mobility.
+To achieve sustainable people's mobility, as the research team explains, the population must be made aware of using public transport and thus achieve a reduction in the use of private cars.
+On the other hand, with regard to goods mobility, the project believes it is necessary to replace polluting vehicles with sustainable vehicles and optimize their use.
+Urban Goods Distribution (DUM) supports the distribution of basic services for the urban population, the development of urban metabolism and the city's economy.
+According to the conclusions of its research, the team considers that DUM activity tends to be approached in a fragmented and reactive way, the fact is that to define a DUM policy, the involvement of different areas of the City Council and the city is necessary: mobility, infrastructure, urban planning, economy, commerce, GuĆ rdia Urbana and the environment.

 Recognition at Smart City Expo 2021 in Bilbao

-Presentation of the Award to Maria Savall during the FotoCitython
+Award presentation to Maria Savall during the FotoCitython

-The team formed by Imma Ribas, Manuel ValdĆ©s and Maria Savall already has recognized experience in the field of solutions for the urban mobility of goods.
-Recently, the PhD student received the Citython award as part of the ā€œ Solidary and sustainable Urban Logistic for Bilbao ā€ challenge at the Smart City Expo 2021 in the city of Bilbao.
-According to Maria Savall, who participated in this challenge, the challenge posed by the EIT-Urban Mobility was to propose a solution to the impact of electronic commerce in the city of Bilbao.
-As he told us during the interview, the prize has been an ideal opportunity to apply all the experience and knowledge acquired during the first year of the doctorate:
+The team formed by Imma Ribas, Manuel ValdĆ©s and Maria Savall already has recognized experience in the field of solutions for urban freight mobility.
+Recently, the doctoral student received the Citython award within the framework of the ā€œ Solidarity and sustainable Urban Logistic for Bilbao ā€ challenge within the Smart City Expo 2021 of the city of Bilbao.
+According to Maria Savall, who participated in this challenge, the challenge posed by EIT-Urban Mobility consisted of proposing a solution to the impact that e-commerce has on the city of Bilbao.
+As she told us during the interview, the award has been an ideal opportunity to apply all the experience and knowledge acquired during the first year of her doctoral degree:

-The goods distribution model proposed for the city of Bilbao was integrated by three urban consolidation centers (CCU) and a network of convenience points.
-These urban consolidation centers, understood as logistics spaces located near the area where they provide service and from where deliveries are made, should be located at the entrance to the city to prevent distribution vehicles from entering in Bilbao, at the suggestion of the winning team of the challenge .
-His proposal also included a distribution with zero-emission vehicles from CCUs to convenience points.
+The goods distribution model proposed for the city of Bilbao was made up of three urban consolidation centres (CCU) and a network of convenience points.
+These urban consolidation centres, understood as logistics spaces located near the area where they provide service and from where deliveries are made, should be located at the entrance to the city to prevent distribution vehicles from entering Bilbao, as proposed by the winning team of the challenge .
+Their proposal also included distribution with zero-emission vehicles from the CCUs to the convenience points.
 The convenience points would be all the local businesses that wanted to join this new network of collection points.
-Despite the fact that this model presented is theoretical and does not include the point of view of the distributors, the population, the public administration or the consumers, it has had a certain implication in the research they are now carrying out in Barcelona.
-The team recognizes that this award is an incentive to continue working with the aim of improving last-mile distribution in Barcelona, where they are already working to present a model in which the collaboration with the different actors is reflected, with which the improvement achieved can be quantified, and achieve a direct impact on the city of Barcelona:
+Although this model presented is theoretical and does not include the point of view of distributors, the population, the public administration or consumers, it has had a certain implication in the research that is now being carried out in Barcelona.
+The team recognizes that this award is an incentive to continue working towards the goal of improving last-mile distribution in Barcelona, where they are already working to present a model that reflects collaboration with the different actors, with which the improvement achieved can be quantified, and achieve a direct impact on the city of Barcelona:

 Photo by Moosa Moseneke on Unsplash